Perturbative analysis of the three gluon vertex in different gauges at one-loop: Ingredients and General Considerations

 where $\xi$ is the covariant gauge parameter defined such that $\xi=0$ is the Feynman gauge and $\xi=1$ is Landau gauge.
-Other choices of gauges shall be discussed below. $a_1,a_2$ are color indices and $p$ is the gluon momentum.\\ In our analysis, we investigate the behavior of the gluon propagator in some particular gauges using
+Other choices of gauges shall be discussed below. $a,b$ are color indices and $p$ is the gluon momentum.\\ In our analysis, we investigate the behavior of the gluon propagator in some particular gauges using the equation introduced in \cite{Boos1988}

-where $f(p^2)$ corresponds to gauge-fixing term. \item The ghost propagator is
+where $f(q^2)$ corresponds to gauge-fixing term. \item The ghost propagator with mpmentum $p$ is